jespa007/zetjsoncpp/README.md

 List 3.4
 By default, any no deserialized variable the strings are set empty, numbers and booleans will set as 0 and false respectively.

-### Vector of Objects
+### Array of Objects
-A json vector of objects it could be the following,
+A json array of objects it could be the following,

 ```javscript
 [{